visit/galaxy-docs/_includes/availability-activity.md

 The `SearchId` can be used to retrieve prior, cached searches in a much shorter amount of time for Activity Search if used before its Expiry.
 The object recalled by the search contains all the unfiltered information retrieved in the first search, so further or different filtering on content, etc. can be done in this call.

-The `SearchId` and the `BookingKey` of each room product are used in the basket operations to add the product found to the <a href="https://visit.github.io/galaxy-docs/#basket">Basket</a>
+The `SearchId` and the `BookKey` of each activity product are used in the basket operations to add the product found to the <a href="https://visit.github.io/galaxy-docs/#basket">Basket</a>

 **GET** and **POST** operations